-Find term life insurance coverage that does not require an exam, ever.
+Find a term life insurance policy that does not require an exam, ever.
 If you have pre-existing conditions, do not apply.
 We think Bestow offers the best term policies.
 However, they don’t offer whole life plans.

-Term Life Insurance With No Medical Exam (Most Scenarios)
+Term Life Insurance Policies With No Medical Exam (Most Scenarios)

-Find term life insurance coverage that does not require an exam in most scenarios.
+In most scenarios, find a term life insurance policy that does not require an exam.
 If you have pre-existing conditions, feel free to apply.
 We think Ethos Life Insurance is the best life insurance policy with high no-exam coverage amounts (death benefit).

-This type of final expense life insurance does not require a medical exam and is designed to pay for funeral expenses and other end-of-life costs.
-It is a type of permanent life insurance, which means it does not expire as long as premiums are paid.
+This type of final expense insurance does not require a medical exam and is designed to pay for funeral expenses and other end-of-life costs.
+It is a type of permanent life insurance policy (whole life coverage), which means it does not expire as long as premiums are paid.

 No Medical Exam Accidental Death Insurance Quotes

-This insurance (Mutual of Omaha) only covers deaths as a direct result of an accident or trauma.
+This no-exam life insurance plan (Mutual of Omaha) only covers deaths directly from accidents or trauma.
 Because deaths from natural causes are not covered, you cannot be turned down for your health.
 These policies do not have cash value.
 Use our online tools below for quotes.

 Types Of Life Insurance Without Medical Exams

-Guaranteed acceptance life insurance policies are small life insurance policies with a value of under $25,000.
+Guaranteed acceptance life insurance policies are small (permanent) insurance policies with a value of under $25,000.
 People sell them to older people to cover final expenses like funeral costs.
-These policies issue up to age 85.
+Life insurers issue these life policies up to age 85.

-Some insurance policies have a graded death benefit.
-Graded means that the full death benefit will not be paid out in the first few years unless you die from an accident.
+Some no-exam life insurance policies have a graded death benefit.
+Graded means that the full death benefit will not be paid out in the first few years (the waiting period) unless you die from an accident.

 Simplified issue life insurance policies do not require a medical exam.
 However, you may need to answer a short health questionnaire and possibly a phone interview during the application process.
-Most of the questions are about your medical history, recent hospitalizations, and height and weight.
-Companies may also ask about your drug, alcohol, and tobacco use.
+Most questions concern your medical history, recent hospitalizations, and height and weight.
+Life insurance companies may also ask about your drug, alcohol, and tobacco use.
 Regardless, an excellent choice for applicants with mild to moderate health issues.

-Insurance companies sometimes ask for your medical history, what type of car you have, and other information.
-Approval is not guaranteed.
-Sometimes it’s a whole life insurance policy that offers a lot of coverage, but the cost is more expensive than if you were young and healthy.
+And because insurance companies ask for your medical history, car type, and other information, underwriting approval is not guaranteed.
+Most plans are a single-premium universal or whole life insurance policy that offers some coverage, but the cost is more expensive than if you were young and healthy.
 An Accelerated Death Benefit may help pay for long-term care costs or borrow money.

 Some life insurance companies have an easier way to buy a life insurance policy.
 This process is called accelerated underwriting.
 It makes the process of getting a policy easier and faster.

 You may still need to have a medical exam.
-In addition, the insurance company might not give you approval for the policy.
+In addition, the insurer might not give you approval for the policy.

-Life insurance that you can get from your employer is called group life insurance.
+Life insurance you can get from your employer is called group life insurance.
 The rates are set for the group, and the employer pays most of the cost.
 It will be one to two times your annual salary for basic coverage.
-You do not need to take a medical exam if you want coverage.
+You do not need a life insurance medical exam if you want coverage.

-Your employer might also give you the chance to buy additional insurance not included in your health insurance.
+Your employer might also allow you to buy additional insurance not included in your health insurance.
 This upsell is called supplemental life insurance.
 You might need to provide medical information or go through a medical exam before getting coverage.
-Insurance rates are based on the group as a whole, so it may be cheaper to buy an outside policy if you are young and healthy.
+Insurance rates are based on the group, so it may be cheaper to buy an outside policy if you are young and healthy.

 Ideal Candidates For This Coverage

 If you are healthy with no pre-existing medical conditions, feel free to apply for coverage without the medical exam.
-However, do not apply for this coverage and pursue life insurance with a medical exam if you have pre-existing medical conditions.
+However, do not apply for this coverage; pursue life insurance with a medical exam if you have pre-existing medical conditions.
 The following is an ideal client for instant coverage.

 - Ability to read and answer the online questionnaires in English without translation aid.